JonathanFrias/jurassic-park/README.md

 "I think this style makes the presenter a monad, but don't quote me on that" - Jonathan

-### Scale
+### Performance / Scale

 Since most of the validation code happens in ruby code, there may be potential concurrency issues.
 In the future, we would need to test that changes that are made are either:

 1. Fully wrapped in a transaction
-2. Versioned (such that if you try to save a record and you don't have the latest version the write will raise)
+2. Record Versioning (such that if you try to save a record and you don't have the latest version the write will raise)

+I would lean more towards versioning as it helps avoid locking.

+To mitigate performance issues/excessive chattiness associated with api overfetching/underfetching, I've added a `include_dinosaurs`, `include_cage` options to the api.
+I'm guessing that clients are very likely to want to fetch associated cages with dinosaurs, so there is an option to fetch both at the same time.
+This gives the client a reasonable amount of control, without going full Graphql, as that would be too far.

+I've added pagination support to the api, as that helps thing stay managable at larger record counts.
+I did add the total count as a header value instead of adding it to the payload.
+I do think it's important to have that, and doing it this way allows the request body to be a simple array, instead of something nested.

 ### Database

-I prefer the awesome Postgresql, howerver since I did not need any postgresql-specific features to complete this project I kept using sqlite.
-Keeping things easier to install for my readers is more important than using a database that I don't need.
+I'm a Postgresql fan, howerver since I did not need any postgres-specific features to complete this project I kept using sqlite, to keep the project simple, and the installation process easier.